Online Enrollment for Winter 2020 and Spring 2021

 Instead, students will need to follow the process listed above.
-If you are on the waitlist and you get added to the class, you will receive a notification from the Registrar's alerting you to this enrollment.
-Check your KU Email!
+If you are on the waitlist and you get added to the class, you will receive a notification from the Registrar's office alerting you to this enrollment.
+Be sure to check your KU Email!

 Frequently Asked Questions: